Raising Exceptional Labradoodle Puppies In Central Nebraska

 2. Sessions for each puppy are recorded so that each family can view how each puppy reacts to the different exercises in the testing and the video is uploaded to YouTube.
 These videos will also include number scores for each exercise as well as our observation and evaluation of the puppy within the litter (see an example here).
 This email will also include detailed information about the Volhard scoring system and any relevant information discovered during the puppy wellness exam by our veterinarian.

 3. A list containing a link for every puppy in the litter will be emailed to all families with deposits as soon as they are completed (we will send a test email the night before to ensure that all of our emails are going through and nothing is getting caught in a spam folder).

 4. Selection will begin with the first deposit holder, once they have made their choice the second family is notified which puppies are still available, and so on.
 When a family's selection turn comes up we are available to answer any and all questions via text, messenger, email or phone call.

-5. We welcome visitors to meet and interact with the puppies!
+5. We welcome visitors to meet and interact with the puppies anytime after the puppies turn 3 weeks old!
 The best time is after the puppies turn 5 weeks old and their personalities have started to emerge but before testing occurs when they turn 6 weeks old.
 All visits for decision making MUST take place before the puppies turn six weeks.
 We still welcome visitors after this time, but to ensure a smooth selection process for all of our eager families it is easiest to have all families ready to make the decision when it is their turn rather than trying to align schedules for a visit which can greatly slow down the selection process.

 Please contact us with any questions about this process.
 Thank you for, above all else, wanting to choose a puppy because it is specifically from our program.
 It has been said before that the choice of the puppy is not nearly as important as the choice of the breeder.
 We take pride in providing families with an exceptional, intelligent, versatile and healthy companion that will always have our support.